jdouma1/IMS_App/README.md

 # IMS_App
-Java Inventory Management System demonstrating OOP, Scene Builder, and JavaFX
+Java Inventory Management System demonstrating design of interface to update products and inventory of MySQL database.